 It is not recommended to manually change service account after installation.
 Please reinstall Querona Server if you need to change the service user account.

 If re-installation of Querona Server is not desired or possible, and manual change of service account after installation is absolutely necessary, you must ensure that:

 the Log on as a service permission is granted to the new service user,

 the read and write permissions to Apache Spark warehouse directory are granted to the new service user,

 necessary permissions to access Querona metabase and Spark metabase deployed on SQL Server are granted to the new service user,

 necessary permissions to access data sources are granted to the new service user,

 necessary http.sys port reservations are available to the new service user.

-Querona can scale from a basic installation on a laptop used by a single person all the way up to a highly available deployment used by thousands of people.
+Querona can scale from a basic installation on a laptop all the way up to a highly available deployment.
 The following recommendations should apply to most Querona deployments, but your requirements may vary depending on the usage of your team.
 For example, if you have particularly large data set that you want to materialize using built-in Apache Spark, you may need higher specification machines than what is listed below.
 Note that all of the machines discussed below could be either physical or virtual.